 Although FDA guidelines require manufacturers to list common names of an ingredient, you should be aware of other names used so you can avoid adulterated hordenine products.
 Some names that might appear on a product label instead of “hordenine” include:

-Hordenine is on the National Collegiate Athletic Association’s (NCAA) list of banned substances.
+Hordenine is on the DoD Prohibited Dietary Supplement Ingredients list and the National Collegiate Athletic Association’s (NCAA) list of banned substances.
 In addition, hordenine might register on an initial urine screening test for amphetamines or opioids, but it will not cause a positive result on a confirmation drug test.

-Products containing hordenine are considered “adulterated” because it is a new dietary ingredient that hasn’t been submitted to FDA to establish its safety.
+Products containing hordenine are prohibited for use by Service Members and considered “adulterated” because it is a new dietary ingredient that hasn’t been submitted to FDA to establish its safety.
 It is unknown how they might affect your readiness or health.